The Bankrate promise

 4. Guaranteed rates of return

-5. Survivor options
+5. Survivor benefits

 Disadvantages of annuities

-1. High expenses
+1. High expenses and commissions

 2. Difficult to exit